Tested Trading Tools

 🌎 Markets CoveredGlobal

 The TradingView heatmap system is available for 84 exchanges, including those in the USA, India, China, and Europe.
 What makes it special is its speed and flexibility.
-Most heatmaps are sorted by market capitalization, but TradingView enables the heatmap to be sorted on price, volume, performance, the number of employees, dividend yield, PE ratio, and even price-to-book ratio.
+Most heatmaps are sorted by market capitalization, but TradingView lets you sort by price, volume, performance, number of employees, dividend yield, PE ratio, and even price-to-book ratio.

 TradingView Heatmap: 45 Filters for 84 Stock Exchanges, Forex & Crypto